Can I sell my items at the Market?

 Please read this page in its entirety.
 If you still have questions, please contact Market Manager Bobbi Potter Pinto at 336-287-6017 or email@example.com.

-FARMERS/PRODUCERS must first be certified by an agent from the Davidson County Cooperative Extension Service.
+FARMERS/PRODUCERS must be certified by an agent from the Davidson County Cooperative Extension Service.
 This certification ensures that our farmers are growing their produce, animals, and items locally in Davidson or a surrounding county.
-Contact extension agent Amy Ballard at firstname.lastname@example.org or 336.242.2091.
+Contact extension agent Sam Boring at firstname.lastname@example.org or 336.242.2091.
+If you live outside Davidson County, your county's extension agent may perform the certification and give a copy to Davidson County's agent.

 To sell at the Market, you must grow 50% of what you sell from May 1 - June 15, 100% of what you sell from June 16 - September 1, and 50% from September 2 - Closing.
 During the 50% times, products acquired from other farms must still come from Davidson County or counties adjoining Davidson County and must be labeled as such.
 Any exceptions (e.g. NC mountain apples or coastal peaches) must be approved in advance by the board of directors.

 Once your Farm Certification is approved, this form will be shared with the Market Manager.
-Next, you'll pay your vendor fees.
+We must have the certification before the first day you vend at the Farmers Market.

 PRODUCERS of BAKED GOODS and PRESERVES do not require Cooperative Extension certification but must operate out of a certified home-based kitchen approved by the NC Department of Agriculture.